What is Gifu’s local dish “Kei-chan”?

 - Sesame oil … 1 tbsp

-- Marinate the chicken in the sauce (letting it sit for about 30 minutes helps the flavors soak in)
+- Marinate the chicken in the sauce (letting it sit for about 30 minutes helps the flavor penetrate)

-- Heat oil in a frying pan and sauté the chicken
+- Heat oil in a frying pan and cook the chicken

-- Add cabbage and onions and continue to sauté
+- Add cabbage and onion and continue to stir-fry

-- Once everything is cooked through, it's ready!
+- When everything is cooked through, it’s ready!

-The miso sauce is exquisite, loved by locals.
+The miso sauce is superb, and the place is beloved by locals.

 3. Izakaya Hiro (Takayama City)